Chart Color Schemes

 Employment

-However, construction has limited presence, with 6.1% employment compared to the regional 10.1%.
-Local employment opportunities appear limited based on Census data comparisons.
-Over the year to September 2025, labour force levels decreased by 2.2%, and employment declined by 4.2%, leading to a 2.1 percentage point unemployment rate rise.
+However, construction employment is limited at 6.1%, compared to the regional average of 10.1%.
+Over the 12 months to September 2025, labour force levels decreased by 2.1% and employment declined by 4.3%, leading to a 2.1 percentage point rise in unemployment rate.
 In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's forecasts indicate national employment will expand by 6.6% over five years and 12.9% over ten years.
-Applying these projections to Malanda's employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Malanda's employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment